earthscopeoceans/automaid/scripts/bin/README.md

-This directory, when the source code has been compiled, will contain
+This directory must contain the executables

 `icdf24_v103_test`
 `icdf24_v103ec_test`

+These two executables are not git tracked because they are system specific and can be remade by running `make` in $AUTOMAID/scripts/src/V103 and
+$AUTOMAID/scripts/src/V103ec.
+They must be made in those two respective directories and copied here.

-And when automaid has been run, it will contain
+And when automaid has been run this directory will additionally (briefly, before being deleted to clear the cache for the next seismogram) contain

 `wtcoeffs`
 `wtcoeffs.icdf24_5`